JuliaManifolds/Manifolds.jl/docs/src/manifolds/metric.md

 can then be marked as being the default, i.e. the one that is used, when no [`MetricManifold`](@ref) decorator is present.
-This avoids reimplementation of the first existing metric, access to the metric-dependent functions that were implemented using the undecorated manifold as well as the transparent fallback of the corresponding [`MetricManifold`](@ref) with default metric to the undecorated implementations.
+This avoids reimplementation of the first existing metric, access to the metric-dependent functions that were implemented using the undecorated manifold, as well as the transparent fallback of the corresponding [`MetricManifold`](@ref) with default metric to the undecorated implementations.
 This does not cause any runtime overhead.
 Introducing a default [`Metric`](@ref) serves a better readability of the code when working